Northumbria Sailing RYA

 Yorkshire Adventure

-We sail south in 2025 and tackle two tidal ports, aiming for Whitby, this superb destination with loads of atmosphere, fish and chips, pubs, and more pubs, all within walking distance of the marina.
+In 2025 we had two of these Adventures, June and August, to cope with demand.
+We sail south again in 2026 and tackle two tidal ports, aiming for Whitby, this superb destination with loads of atmosphere, fish and chips, pubs, and more pubs, all within walking distance of the marina.
 Probably Hartlepool on the way with its tricky drying approach channel.
-This is the first announcement, dates haven’t been finalised yet so we could fit in with demand.
 There and back will be four days in total.
 Prices vary according to bunking, but from £250.
-(FULL).
-Another is planned for late August.

 PRACTICAL COURSES